SPHEREx Pre-Perihelion Mapping of $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CO}$ in Interstellar Object 3I/ATLAS: Results

-Since the scattered light signal from \atlas\ is unresolved spatially versus a point source by \spherex, we analyze its importance by taking limiting cases.
-Firstly, if we assume all the flux were to originate as sunlight scattered off of a nuclear surface of geometric albedo $p_\mathrm{V} = 0.04$ at the phase angles $\alpha = \range{16.3}{17.2}\degr$ of \atlas\ during the observation, we find an effective spherical radius of the object of $\sim 23 \km$ \citep{2025RNAAS...9..242L}.
-However, we know this assumption is patently false, as Hubble Space Telescope observations of the object have placed a firm upper limit, after fitting and tracing the coma flux back to the central PSF pixels, of no more than an $2.5 \km$ radius, $p_\mathrm{V} =0.04$ point source residual.
-Further, no significant lightcurve has ever been measured for \atlas, and a large asymmetric rotating nucleus, as all comets observed to date have shown, will produce significant lightcurve variations.
-And finally, the huge $\co_2$ coma mapped by SPHEREx shows a flat-topped structure within 18" (3 pixels or 42,000 km) of the nucleus.
 The solution to all these issues is the same: the presence of a small, rotating, dark nucleus surrounded by a stable, approximately 100 times brighter coma.
 (Cometary comae are typically static in brightness over hours to days unless the nucleus produces a huge outburst of emission or has a bright focused region of jet-like activity on its surface).
 Solar system comets where the nucleus is greatly outshown by its coma are rare but not unheard of; they are the handful of small, ``hyperactive'' comets like 41P/Wirtanen and 103P/Hartley 2 (\hartley, hereafter) with so much icy dust in their comae that the coma solid material has more surface area than the nucleus and out-produces the nucleus in gas emission.
-These comets thus require high amounts of large, long lived icy particle emission, and further appear to be $\co_2$ gas dominated and near the end of their actively outgassing lives (\citep{2009PASP..121..968L}; see the Discussion Section for further arguments for the connection between \atlas\ and \hartley).
+These comets thus require high amounts of large, long lived icy particle emission, and further appear to be $\co_2$ gas dominated (\citep{2009PASP..121..968L}; see the Discussion Section for further arguments for the connection between \atlas\ and \hartley).
 This was just the kind of behavior \atlas\ was exhibiting during the early August 2025 \spherex\ observations reported here.